-With some surveys putting the numbers of people considering looking for a new job as high as 85% and those actively looking for a new job at around 20% we take a look at seven simple ways you can minimise the chance of your staff being in that number.
+Some surveys put the numbers of people considering looking for a new job as high as 85% and those actively looking for a new job at around 20%.
+That’s scary if you are an employer and costly for organisations.
+We take a look at 7 ways you can avoid top talent from leaving you and how to minimise the risk of your staff being in that number.

-In many organisations, as few as 14% of staff understand their organisation’s strategy [ref].
-Work can be tough at times, particularly in the current climate, and your team are far more likely to help you reach an objective if they know what that objective is.
+In many organisations, as few as 14% of staff understand their organisation’s strategy.
+Work can be tough at times, particularly in the current climate.
+Your team are far more likely to help you reach an objective if they know what that objective is.
 Not keeping your staff informed of where the business is headed is a recipe for both organisational failure and individual discontent.
-Consider the following things:
+Consider the following :

 - Do you have a clear, concise strategy?